Yes, you can put baby powder on your dog.

 Many people consider this approach a good alternative to more frequent dog baths – call it a dry shampoo.

 As with everything else, there are some additional considerations to keep in mind.
-In this article, we’ll cover them completely as well as answer a series of questions that are commonly asked.
+In this article, we’ll cover them completely and answer a series of commonly asked questions.

 What is baby powder?